xerebus/rpar/README.md

 Structure
 ---------

 `rpar` is the bash script that's mean to be run on the Raspberry Pi (or other mobile computer) to send a particular signal to the Arduino.
 It also prepares tty settings on the RPi for proper communication through the serial port at 9600 baud.
-The Arduino project, rpar-receiver, is a program that runs constantly on the Arduino and executes certain actions (like movement) based on serial input.
+The Arduino project, rparrcv, is a program that runs constantly on the Arduino and executes certain actions (like movement) based on serial input.

 Setup and Movement
 -----------------